Iretha/sec-ml-experiments-iot23/README.md

 ## 2. How to run this example
 1. Download & Extract [IoT23](https://www.stratosphereips.org/datasets-iot23)
+2. Clone this repo
-2. Open config.py and modify "iot23_dataset_location" to point to "iot23_small" folder from the dataset
+3. Open **config.py** and modify "iot23_dataset_location" to point to "iot23_small" folder from the dataset
-3. Create new output folder for the output files
+4. Create new output folder for the output files
-4. Open config.py and modify "iot23_output_directory" to point to the new folder (3.)
+5. Open **config.py** and modify "iot23_output_directory" to point to the newly created output folder

 ---